New study reveals the emotional weight of employee money stress — Read the 2025 Employee Financial Behavior Report >

 I’ve recently been diving deeper into the fascinating yet rarely discussed topic of how our underlying money personalities shape our financial behaviors and attitudes.

 None of these types are inherently better or worse than the next, but being aware of your inclination is essential.
-For me, I've always been naturally "money vigilant."
-I have also seen how a "money avoidant" mindset can seriously impede financial health.
-Over the years of working with clients, I've discovered techniques to gradually help avoidant types become more financially vigilant, like automating transfers to savings accounts and calendarizing regular check-ins to review money matters.
+For me, I've always been naturally Balanced, though I have also seen how a Hesitant mindset can seriously impede financial health.
+Over the years of working with clients, I've discovered techniques to gradually help Hesitant types become more financially vigilant, like automating transfers to savings accounts and calendarizing regular check-ins to review money matters.
 Even small, consistent actions like these can slowly shift money behaviors for the better.

 Money personalities also impact couple dynamics.
 Partners may clash if they have opposing tendencies, like one being a spender and the other a saver.
 I suggest agreeing to schedule money talks instead of reacting in the heat of the moment to ease money tensions.